-I’ve seen quite a few fora, groups and public user comments to have noticed stereotypes one will meet in the online field of AI.
+I’ve seen quite a few fora, groups and public user comments to have noticed stereotypes that one will encounter in the online AI community.
 Some of these were quite shocking to me as a newcomer, so now that I’m older and wiser I’ve made a list of these stereotypes with pointers for newcomers on how to deal with them.

 “Soon, robots will…”